Screenshot of various screens of the new CloudSoft Platform

 Pre-existing client relationships

-Delicate relations existed between client and company before my arrival.
-Thus the project scope and timeline remained rigid - sacrificing quality, forcing us to let details fall through cracks.
+Delicate relations existed between client and company prior to my arrival.
+The project scope and timeline remained rigid, forcing us to even more carefully prioritize with our limited resources.

 Limited time for feedback

-Due to project pace to scope ratio, finding the right times to solicit feedback were difficult; I employed different methods in attempts to make it easier to participate in this crucial activity.
+Due to project-pace-to-scope ratio, finding the right times to solicit design feedback were difficult; I employed various methods to ease participation in this crucial activity.

 Low design maturity